Hedgehogo/chumsky/guide/getting_started.md

    unnecessary parts of your parser, or using `.simplify()` on parsers that contribute to the error to simplify their types.

-3. Complaints about types 'not implementing [`Parser`]' are more often than not a failure to fulfil the obligations that come with implementing the trait.
+3. Complaints about types 'not implementing [`UnitParser`]' are more often than not a failure to fulfil the obligations that come with implementing the trait.
 For example, [`recursive()`] requires that the inner parser implements `Clone`: a parser that doesn't (because, say, you moved a non-cloneable type into the closure) can't be used with [`recursive()`] and so Rust will translate this, in its parlance, to the type not implementing [`Parser`].